emacs-helm/helm/README.md

 ## Abstract

-`Helm` is incremental search and narrowing selection framework for Emacs.
-It will help steer in the right direction when you're looking for stuff in Emacs (like buffers, files, etc).
+`Helm` is incremental completion and selection narrowing framework for Emacs.
+It will help steer you in the right direction when you're looking for stuff in Emacs (like buffers, files, etc).

 Helm is a fork of `anything.el` and can be considered to be its